 “If you feel a twitch coming on, try to reduce or remove your stressor,” he explains.
 This could mean setting boundaries with work, colleagues, family, and friends, making time to work out to help mitigate the effects of pent-up stress, or committing to closing out each day with meditation, a soothing hot shower, or an infrared sauna sesh.
 Whatever you choose to do, just make sure that it’s with lowering stress in mind.

-If you’ve been spending a lot of time on your phone, tablet, or computer—as so many of us have over the past year thanks to there being little else to do in terms of entertainment—Brocwell says to keep the 20-20-20 rule in mind to avoid eye strain and potential twitching.
+If you’ve been spending a lot of time on your phone, tablet, or computer—as so many of us were in 2020 thanks to there being little else to do in terms of entertainment—Brocwell says to keep the 20-20-20 rule in mind to avoid eye strain and potential twitching.
 “Every 20 minutes, look away from your screen and look at an object 20 feet away for at least 20 seconds,” he explains, noting that it’s important to take frequent breaks from your screens.
 “This gives your eyes a chance to reset and should reduce eye strain.”

 Fatigue/Lack of Sleep

 Another reason your eyes might be randomly twitching?
 You’re not well rested.
 Brocwell says eye twitching can be a common telltale sign that you need to get a few extra z's.
-As a gentle reminder, the National Sleep Foundation recommends that healthy adults get between seven and nine hours of sleep per night.
+As a gentle reminder, Johns Hopkins Medicine recommends that healthy adults get between seven and nine hours of sleep per night.
 While that may require some extra planning on your part, your body, mind, and eyes will thank you come morning.

 Excess Caffeine Consumption